eZmaxinc/eZmax-SDK-csharp/docs/ObjectWebhookApi.md

 <a id="webhooksendwebhookv1"></a>
 # **WebhookSendWebhookV1**
-> WebhookSendWebhookV1Response WebhookSendWebhookV1 (WebhookSendWebhookV1Request webhookSendWebhookV1Request)
+> CommonResponse WebhookSendWebhookV1 (WebhookSendWebhookV1Request webhookSendWebhookV1Request)

 Emit a Webhook event